 1972: The Barnes Hospital East Pavilion opens, joined in 1980 by the West Pavilion.
 Along with Queeny Tower, the pavilions today comprise Barnes-Jewish Hospital south.

 1985: The first baby in Missouri conceived through in vitro fertilization (IVF) is born to parents treated in the Department of Ob/Gyn’s Assisted Reproductive Technologies (ART) Program.

 1996: Barnes Hospital and Jewish Hospital merge to form Barnes-Jewish Hospital.
 The two hospitals had been affiliated since 1992, and in 1993 they were joined by Christian Health Services to form BJC HealthCare.
 (Today BJC is a consortium of more than a dozen healthcare providers, including Barnes-Jewish Hospital.
 The medical school’s teaching partnership is with Barnes-Jewish Hospital, rather than the entire BJC system.)

 2013: Construction begins on a new facility to house the women and infants program.
-The center is expected to open in late 2017, at which time many of the department’s clinical, academic and administrative offices will move to the new building.
+The center would be home to deliveries, post-partum care, and gynecologic surgeries.